 It’s gone for good.
 The single most annoying thing about amfphp has now been removed.
 All methods in classes of the service folder are now remotely callable by default.
 You can make a method non-remote by starting it with an underscore (same as with CakePHP), or by making it private or protected (PHP5 only).
 You can stop a method from being called (for example, for lack of proper credentials) by creating a beforeFilter($methodName) method and returning false to stop the call (same as with CakePHP, again).

 _authenticate support has been temporarily removed (can be done with beforeFilter now), and pageable recordsets have been temporarily disabled as well.
-New methodologies will be introduced for these features in amfphp 2.0 final.
+New methodologies will be introduced for these features in amfphp 2.0 final design symposium.

 Currently, only mysql recordsets work.
 Since amfphp serializes about a dozen different recordset types normally, and I have made a bunch of changes, I will wait until everything is stable before re-enabling the other recordset types.
 If you need support for those types now, you can rewrite core/shared/adapters/dbnameAdapter.php, using mysqlAdapter.php as a guide.